 Wrightsville Beach Water Tower

-Nothing to lose by going
+Nothing to Lose by Going

 Attending his high school reunion was something Trevor never planned on doing, but his friends at work convinced him he should.

-Trevor decided it would be interesting to see how certain people, especially the 'in crowd' had turned out as adults, so he went.
+Trevor decided it would be interesting to see how certain people, especially the in crowd, had turned out as adults, so he went.

-Remembering A Horrible Day
+Remembering a Horrible Day

 Trevor was teaching a class at the community college when the news of the attacks came.
 His grief and anger were deep and debilitating for a long time afterward.
 Trevor and Jessica never had any children, but they were dedicated to each other.
 She was not just his wife but his best friend and partner in everything they did.
-Losing Jessica tore a huge whole in Trevor’s life he feared could never be filled.
+Losing Jessica tore a huge hole in Trevor’s life he feared could never be filled.

 Johnny Mercer's Pier, Wrightsville Beach, NC

-Though the calendar showed late October the weather hadn’t caught up with the season; the day was warm and partly cloudy.
-Trevor paid eight dollars for his pass, bought a quarter pound of shrimp, and set his line about three quarters of the way down the pier on the south side.
+Though the calendar showed late October, the weather hadn’t caught up with the season.
+The day was warm and partly cloudy.
+Trevor paid eight dollars for his pass, bought a quarter pound of shrimp, and set his line about three-quarters of the way down the pier on the south side.

 The fish weren’t biting; at least not fish big enough to get their mouths around the hook.
 Trevor resigned himself to an avid session of feeding shrimp to fingerlings until his quarter-pound was gone.